mbeken/clocks/README.md

 1) How will you deploy this solution (in code or as a todo list if time is limited). i.e. how and where will this run?
 ---------------------------------
-## Now Deploy the application on GCP
+- Now Deploy the application on GCP
 ---------------------------------

--On google cloud
+- On google cloud
 ----------------
 	--create project

--go to GC console generate ssh key
+- go to GC console generate ssh key
 ----------------------------------
 	---command to generate ssh key: ssh-keygen -t rsa -b 4096 -C "abhilash"
 	---cat .ssh/id_rsa.pub

--Add pub key to git hub account
+- Add pub key to git hub account
 -------------------------------

--GC console: go into your project clone the repo
+- GC console: go into your project clone the repo
 ------------------------------------------------
 --run : git clone https://github.com/githubabhilash/clocks.git

--GC console:Now go to project folder
+- GC console:Now go to project folder
 ------------------------------------
 ---run : gcloud app deploy
 Note :It will ask region enter the numric value.